 Prerequisite: Instructor consent.
 Advanced studies of topics relevant to international problems in the field of engineering management.
 The course consists in part of an intensive study of selected papers from current literature.

 MSE 608B.
-Management of Engineering Professionals (3)
+Leadership of Engineering Professionals and High-Tech Firms (3)

 MSE 608C.
 Engineering Financial and Cost Analysis (3)